 New England Clambake

 Students and their guests are invited to join the Fletcher community and Fletcher alumni at the annual alumni reunion Clambake on Friday evening, May 19.
 The event will take place on Fletcher Field, under a tent, and will begin at 6:30 p.m.
 Tickets are necessary to attend the clambake.
-Information regarding the purchase of tickets will be available in mid April from The Fletcher School’s Alumni Relations Office.
-The deadline for requesting tickets will be announced at a later date.
+To RSVP, please click here.

 Saturday, May 20

 The Fletcher Class Day Ceremony

 The Fletcher School’s class day ceremony begins at 11:30am (assembly at 11:15am).